Test yourself: 5 myths about how to warm yourself in the cold - ForumDaily

 Test yourself: 5 myths on how to warm yourself in the cold

-Real winter has begun in the USA.
-Everyone has their own ways of surviving in the cold.
+Winter is almost here in the US.
+Everyone has their own ways of surviving the cold.
 But are you sure you're doing it right?
 Edition with the BBC debunking some popular myths.

 Photo: Shutterstock